 4. The Electoral System and Elections:

 The U.S. follows a two-party system dominated by the Democratic and Republican parties.
-Elections are held for various offices at federal, state, and local levels.
+The elections are held for various offices at federal, state, and local levels.
 The president is elected indirectly via the Electoral College, where voters in each state choose electors based on the popular vote.
 Additionally, members of Congress, state legislatures, and local offices are elected through direct popular vote.

 5. Political Parties and Ideologies: